VanessaAoki/VanessaAoki/README.md

     </a>
 </p>

-> *NOTE: Top Languages does not indicate my skill level or anything like that, it's a GitHub metric of which languages have the most code on GitHub.*
+> *Top Languages does not indicate my skill level or anything like that, it's a GitHub metric of which languages have the most code on GitHub.*
 <br>

 ### Pinned Projects